Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

-Fig.~\ref{fig: Site1 SemiSim results} shows the estimated results for the Site1 simulated data.
-We first focus on the results in the noiseless case.
-As observed in the zoomed-in region enclosed by the yellow box, there is a significant spectral change between the reference HR image~$\Hr$ and the Ground-truth.
-RSFN produces overly blurred results with unnatural color tones.
+Fig.~\ref{fig: Site1 SemiSim results} shows the estimated results for the Site1 simulated data, where there is a significant spectral change between the reference HR image~$\Hr$ and the ground-truth.
+We first focus on the results in the noiseless case (Case1).
+RSFN-1, RSFN-2, and SwinSTFM fail to capture the spectral change, resulting in brightness that is biased toward $\Hr$ rather than the ground-truth.
 VIPSTF suffers from severe spectral distortion.
-STARFM and SwinSTFM fail to capture the spectral change in the zoomed-in region, resulting in brightness that is biased toward $\Hr$ rather than the Ground-truth.
-While RobOt and ROSTF offer relatively better estimates, they still exhibit noticeable blurring or artifacts in fine details.
-In contrast, the proposed TSSTF successfully preserves both edge sharpness and spectral fidelity, yielding the most visually accurate fusion result among all methods.
+While STARFM, RobOt, ECPW and ROSTF offer relatively better estimates, they still exhibit noticeable artifacts in fine details or inaccurate spectral estimation.
+TSSTF successfully preserves both edge sharpness and spectral fidelity, yielding the most visually accurate fusion result among all methods.